 The major use of bushcraft knives includes performing delicate tasks like making traps and skinning small games.
 While the survival knife is better to do buttoning, chopping and digging.

-You can consider the bushcraft knife as a survival knife in some cases.
+You can consider the bushcraft knife the same as a survival knife in some cases.
 But not all bushcraft knives are survival knives.
-Otherwise, both knives are very similar full tang blades made up of carbon steel or stainless steel, with handles that are designed to be held for a long period.
+Both knives are very similar with full tang blades made up of carbon steel or stainless steel, with handles designed to be held for a long period.